Skip to the main content

 Additional Information

-Elsewhere in Canada, the following post-secondary schools offer DVM degree programs.
-However, applicants must be residents of the province for at least 1 year prior to applying:
+The following post-secondary schools offer DVM degree programs in other parts of Canada.
+However, applicants must be residents of the province for at least 1 year before applying:

 Certification Requirements